 Motor Vehicle Accident (MVA) Insurance Claims and Therapy

 If you have been injured in a motor vehicle accident, even a minor fender bender, it’s important to make sure that that you are properly examined and treated.
 Even minor injuries that seem fine at first due to shock, may develop into more serious conditions if they are not treated.
-Until now (Oct 2014), Dr. Javitz had avoided MVA cases completely for the last two years due to the above changes and complications.
-Currently, Dr. Javitz may take on MVA cases for his patients, patients of Codsell medical located in the same building, referred patients from current patients, and possibly some walk-ins that his facility is equipped to manage (i.e. most likely will avoid any catastrophic MVA cases).
+Until recently, Dr. Javitz had avoided MVA cases completely for several years due to the above changes and complications.
+Currently, Dr. Javitz may take on MVA cases for his current patients, referrals of patients from Codsell medical the medical center where his old office use to be, referred patients from current patients, and possibly some walk-ins that his facility is equipped to manage (i.e. most likely will avoid any catastrophic MVA cases).
 This will be a slightly selective process as some patients may benefit from a facility that is equipped with multiple treatment staff members rather than the one on one care that Dr. Javitz provides.
 In addition to this, if needed, Dr. Javitz will cooperate with lawyers, and only take patients that have retained MVA lawyers where the understanding is that Dr. Javitz will treat within the coverage limitation of the insurance company that is paying for the treatment.
 Unless the patient is planning to continue paying for treatment beyond that which was determined to be covered by the insurance company, Dr. Javitz will halt the treatment.

-Background Information: Dr. Javitz has extensive experience in treating MVA injuries, including strains, sprains and whiplash.
-His background in the industry included helping with the setup and running of a motor vehicle clinic to which he was committed to for almost two years.
-He has various equipment to provide a complete range of therapies that can treat your injuries and that can help to put you on the road to recovery.
-With his help, you may be able to return to your normal daily activities in the shortest possible time if the injury is not so severe that it will require other specialist involvement.
+Background Information: Dr. Javitz has experience in treating MVA injuries, including strains, sprains and whiplash.
+His background in the industry included helping with the setup and running of a motor vehicle clinic to which he was committed to for almost two years at the start of his career.
+He has various equipment to provide a complete range of therapies that can treat a patient’s injuries and that can help to put the patient on the road to recovery.
+With his help, a patient may be able to return to their normal daily activities in the shortest possible time if the injury is not so severe that it will require other specialist involvement.
 For more information about Dr. Javitz, please visit the “Office Info” section of this website.

 When you arrive, you will receive some paperwork to fill out.
 This gives us a starting point to address the purpose of your visit and lets us document your general information.
 To speed up and get the most out of your first visit with Dr. Javitz, please download and print the first visit patient intake forms for the clinic.
 There will be various other additional forms that will need to be filled in for MVA cases and these forms typically get sent to the patient as an accident benefits package from the patient’s MVA insurance company.
 More information about the first visit or new patient visits to this clinic can be located by following the “New Patients” link / tab on the websites top menu.